 26. South Sinai Governorate

 A travel warning also extends to the southern part of the Sinai peninsula.
 This is with the exception of the Red Sea resort area of Sharm el-Sheikh, one of the most popular beach places in Egypt.
 This resort town has sandy beaches, clear waters, and coral reefs.
-Picture palm tree-lined promenades and first-class restaurants and bars, no wonder many consider it to be the best place to vacation in Egypt.
+With its picture palm tree-lined promenades and first-class restaurants and bars, no wonder many consider it to be the best place to vacation in Egypt.

 27. Suez Governorate